IEEE-MSB-CS/Android-Team---Season-2022-2023/README.md

 - Algorithms
 - OOP
 - Clean Code

-#### Additional
-- solid principles
+- Solid principles

 ### specific Knowlodge for android development
 - Languages (Java && Kotlin)
-- layouts (Constraint layout, Linear layout, Relativelayout) ✔
 - Android components (Activities, Services, Broadcast Receivers, Content Providers)
-- Intents ✔
-- RecyclerView ✔
-- fragments (Navigation components) ✔
-- Activity lifecycle ✔
-- Data Base (Shared preference, Room database) ✔
-- Data Binding && viewBinding ✔
+- Data Binding
-- Background (WorkManager, kotlin coroutines) ✔
+- Background (WorkManager, kotlin Coroutines)
-- Networking (Retrofit) ✔
-- Git / Github ✔
+- Android architcuture (MVC, MVP, MVVM and finally MVI)
+- Android security
+- What is the json ?
+- Reactive Programming
+- Google maps basics
+- Dagger Hilt
+- Most common design patterns in Android
+- Jetcompose (Searching)
+- what is the extenstion funcations?

 ## What should you do after this season ?
-- Make an app form A to Z
+- Make an app form A to Z (Advanced)
 - make projects on open source (Github)
 - Add new skills to your CV
 - Team Work